-Paas is so…predictable.
-What’s far more intriguing in terms of dyed Easter egg escapades (not to mention far more natural and, we think, safer in terms of staining little hands) is eschewing the expected tablets of fizzy colors and instead embracing kitchen scraps.
-Yes. scraps.
+PAAS is so…predictable.
+What we find far more intriguing in terms of dyed Easter egg escapades—not to mention far more natural and, we dare say, safer in terms of staining little hands—is eschewing the expected tablets of fizzy colors and instead embracing kitchen scraps.
+Yes.
+Scraps.
 The half pot of coffee left from this morning.
 That tin of musty turmeric.
-A bag of frostbitten blueberries.
+The bag of frostbitten blueberries.
 Even that half glass of wine that went undrunk last night (for shame!).
-Each takes on new meaning in tandem with vinegar, water, and eggs, creating a pastel-ish, natural hue.
+Each takes on new meaning in tandem with vinegar, water, and eggs, creating a natural, pastel-ish, non-lurid hue.

-We snooped around our kitchens like crazy after borrowing inspiration–and a nifty red beet-dyeing trick–from Leslie Jonath, author of At the Farmer’s Market With Kids.
-Then we tinkered with all manner of ingredients languishing in our kitchens to come up with some really swell dyes (and we’ve got the stained fingertips to prove it).
-We’ve listed almost enough swell ideas below to fill an egg carton, although don’t let our suggestions squash your curiosity–or your creativity.–Renee Schettler Rossi
+We snooped around our kitchens like crazy after borrowing inspiration–and a nifty red beet-dyeing trick–from Leslie Jonath, author of At the Farmer’s Market with Kids.
+Then we tinkered with all manner of ingredients languishing in our kitchens to come up with some really swell dyes—and we’ve got the stained fingertips to prove it.
+We’ve listed almost enough ideas to fill an egg carton, though don’t let our suggestions squash your curiosity—or your creativity.–Renee Schettler Rossi

-Lest you get caught up in your second childhood and find yourself monopolizing things, author Leslie Jonath gently notes that the kids ought to be part of the dyed Easter egg process, not just the dipping and dyeing.
-So back off and let them help think of, assemble, and prep the ingredients for dying the Easter eggs, just as they do with regular ingredients when it comes time to make dinner.
+Lest you get caught up in your second childhood and find yourself monopolizing things, author Leslie Jonath gently notes that the kids ought to be part of the whole dyed Easter egg process, not just the dipping and dyeing.
+So back off and let them help think of, assemble, and prep the ingredients for dyeing the Easter eggs, just as they do with regular ingredients when it comes time to make dinner (uh, they do help you, right?).
 It may take a little time, but they’ll be so much more invested in the outcome.
-(Sorry, not to lecture, it’s just hard to argue with that logic, eh?)
+(Sorry.
+Not to lecture, it’s just hard to argue with that logic, eh?)

 Special Equipment: Patience.
 Lots and lots of patience.